 People need to be able to relax in order to ‘get into’ imaginative journeys, so if this is a major problem, the method is not suitable for your group—or some practice with relaxation techniques is needed first.

-The main point of many of these journeys and visualizations is to tap unacknowledged parts of the person, and become aware of them, such as hidden needs or strengths.
+The main point of many of these visualizations is to tap unacknowledged parts of the person, and become aware of them, such as hidden needs or strengths.

 The extent to which this is possible depends on the insight of the people concerned.
 For people with little insight, the journeys will remain at their face value, but can nevertheless be worthwhile.